 A) ASC Key Data Element Supply Chain Project

 The ASC project is set out on the transfer of data throughout the supply chain: allowing product origin, sustainability and volume data to travel digitally from one company to the next using a unique code.
 The software provider selected for this work is Global Traceability Solutions (GTS).
 ASC and MSC are working with the Global Dialogue on Seafood Traceability (GDST) and other large-scale seafood traceability initiatives to ensure that the customisation of GTS software is aligned with shared objectives and outcomes.
-The project is currently engaging supply chain company partners in a Proof of Concept (PoC) to be implemented in 2019.
-MSC is currently carrying out a strategic review regarding their participation in the project and ASC’s position is to continue with the project.
+The project is currently engaging supply chain company partners in a Proof of Concept (PoC) to be trailed in the second half of 2019 in Vietnam and Europe.

 B) ASC farm-focused KDE project

 The partners that have expressed an interest in collaborating and trialling the different projects are among others, Shore (Morubel), Seafarm-Seafresh, Amanda Seafood, Sainsbury’s and Lidl.
-Among others, the participating farms and producers are Omarsa, VinaCleanfood, Taikaseafood.
+Among others, the participating farms and producers are VinaCleanfood, Taikaseafood, CASES, Stapimex, SaoTa, Thong Thuan.

 We are also exploring the use of Verifik8 related to a farm improvement project.
 Related projects with other IT providers will also be explored.